 Get to Know your Friendly (and not so Friendly) Neighborhood Bugs

 As a new gardener I was prepared for my garden to be time consuming.
 I was unprepared for how much of that time would be spent running into the house to google bugs.
 I have spent countless hours googling bugs.
-Did you know that ladybug larvae look like tiny alligators, that they will eat entire populations of aphids in a matter of days, that ants will protect the aphids in order to harvest the sweet substance they leave behind?
+Did you know that ladybug larvae look like tiny alligators, that they will eat entire populations of aphids in a matter of days, that ants will try to protect the aphids from the ladybug larvae in order to harvest the sweet substance they leave behind?
 I didn't.
-Attempting to decipher the difference between “good” and “bad” stink bugs can mess you up and ruin your afternoon, but knowledge of the identities and habits of your local bugs is essential.
+Attempting to decipher the difference between the nearly-identical “good” and “bad” stink bugs can mess you up and ruin your afternoon, but learning the identities and habits of your local bugs is essential.